How to use the moving average convergence divergence indicator

 - Signal line – signals changes in the price momentum

-MACD calculation includes two exponential moving averages, the fast period (or shorter period) and the slow period (or longer period), and the periods included are 12 and 26, respectively.
-Accordingly, the MACD formula is:
+MACD calculation includes two exponential moving averages (EMA), the fast period (or shorter period) and the slow period (or longer period), and the periods included are 12 and 26, respectively.
+So the MACD indicator formula is:

 Aside from the MACD line, you can also see how the signal line and the histogram are calculated.